Best Unlocked Phones Buying Guide: Welcome to What Hi-Fi?'s round-up of the best unlocked phones you can buy in 2022.

 For most people, a Galaxy S20 will be the sweet spot in the range, combining a manageable size and all the latest features.
-If you're looking for the best premium unlocked Android handset on the market today, this is it.
+If you're looking for a good-quality unlocked Android phone at a bargain price, the S20 is worth considering.

 Read the full Samsung Galaxy S20 review

-There iPhone 11 Pro is possibly the best iPhone yet.
-So if you're lucky enough to have some cash stashed away, we heartily recommend this flagship handset.
+There iPhone 11 Pro remains one of the best iPhones you can buy.
+So, if you're lucky enough to have some cash stashed away, we heartily recommend Apple's 2019 flagship.

 The 11 Pro's palm-friendly size and brilliant OLED screen are a great pairing.
-Add to that the incredible triple-lens camera that captures excellent photos and video, and you have a state-of-the-art device that crushes its competition.
+Add to that the incredible triple-lens camera with ultra-wide-angle lens that captures excellent photos and video, and you have an impressive device.

 Read the full iPhone 11 Pro review

-OK, so the XR's camera isn’t quite as good as its siblings and picture quality can be bettered but you can buy an unlcoked XR for under $599/£629/AU$1229 – cheap by Apple standards.
+OK, the XR's camera isn’t quite as good as its siblings and picture quality can be bettered, but you can buy an unlocked XR for under £500/$600/AU$1100 – cheap by Apple standards.

 Audio is decent, displaying a level of musicality that rival brands can only dream of, and you'll notice that the XR comes in the option of 128GB version (enough storage for the average buyer, but not a size that is available for the XS or XS Max).

-In short, the XR stacks up well against its family members and is still a great choice for those who want a bite of the Apple for a relatively affordable price.
+In short, the XR stacks up well against its family members and is still a great choice for those who want a bite of Apple at an affordable price.

 Read our full Apple iPhone XR review